szarnyasg/duckdb-web/_posts/2025-08-15-ml-data-preprocessing.md

 One other common data preprocessing step in machine learning is to scale numerical features, such that the values of different features are brought to a similar range or distribution. _Scaling,_ also known as _feature normalization_ or _standardization,_ involves transforming features so they have comparable magnitudes; typically by rescaling them to a fixed range (like 0 to 1) or adjusting them to have zero mean and unit variance.
 This process is required because many algorithms rely on distance calculations or gradient updates, which can be skewed if features vary widely in scale.

-If encoding is performed on the initial raw data (due to the need of knowing the entire categorical values list), scaling requires to split the data into training and testing data sets, in order to avoid [data leakage](https://scikit-learn.org/stable/common_pitfalls.html#data-leakage).
+If encoding is performed on the initial raw data (due to the need of knowing the entire categorical values list), scaling requires to split the data into training and testing datasets, in order to avoid [data leakage](https://scikit-learn.org/stable/common_pitfalls.html#data-leakage).
 In DuckDB, we can split the data by [sampling]({% link docs/stable/sql/samples.md %}) it:

 ```sql
 SET threads = 1;